THERAAB/nix-homelab/README.md

 ```console
 sudo tailscale up --ssh
 ```
-Disable expiry and enable SSH from tailscale console Now we can ssh from any computer in our tailscale network
+Disable expiry and enable SSH from tailscale console.
+Now we can ssh from any computer in our tailscale network

 ### SSH From Desktop
 Change git to SSH now that we have our SSH key